Fish tacos are an easy and delicious dinner idea, this fish taco recipe is a great addition to your dinner meal plan!

 - Silicone baking mats – Nothing sticks to these!
 Whaaaa?!
 Perfect for baking sugary cookies, or cheesy croissants.
 You know why?
 Because nothing sticks to these!!!

 - Bakers half sheet – It’s cool, we only have about six of these bakers half sheets because they’re good for absolutely everything.
 Cookies?
 Yes!
 Steak?
 Yes!
 Cake?
 Oh yeh!
 Roasted veggies?
 Uhhhh huh!

 - End grain cutting board – This is my absolute favorite cutting board and the one that I get the most compliments on.
 And p.s.
 I have a lot of cutting boards.
 It really is absolutely stunning, and knows how to take a beating.
 We use it every single day!

 - Tilapia filets or other flaky white fish

 - Seasoned salt

-- Lettuce (I used a spring mix)
+- Lettuce I used a spring mix

-- Pico de Gallo (here's my recipe)
+- Pico de Gallo (see notes for our recipe)

 - Flour tortillas